When you upload an effect to Instagram, you'll need to choose a category for it. Categories help people to browse and find effects they'll love.

 To update existing effects from the old categories to the new ones, we’ll assign new category tags for you:

 There will be no changes to effects in the Events, Funny, or Moods categories.

 You’ll be able to see the updates we’ve made and edit the category yourself if you wish.

 You'll need to pick just one of these categories for your effect.
-If your effect could fit into multiple categories, you'll need to pick the one that's most relevant for the content of the effect.
+If your effect could fit into multiple categories, you'll need to pick the one that's most relevant.

 Cosmetic and stylized effects that change someone's appearance.

 Animal transformation or artwork.

 For creating sketches or watercolors, or camera effects like VCR or Kaleidoscope.